github-linguist/linguist/README.md

 1. Your language is classified as a `data` language in [languages.yml](/lib/linguist/languages.yml).
 1. Linguist has detected your files are either [vendored]((/lib/linguist/vendor.yml)), [generated](/lib/linguist/generated.rb) or [documentation](/lib/linguist/documentation.yml).

-If Linguist doesn't know about language or the extension you're using, consider [contributing](/CONTRIBUTING.md) to Linguist by opening a pull request to add support for your language or extension.
-For everything else, you can use a the [manual overrides](#overrides) feature to tell Linguist to include your files in the language statistics.
+If Linguist doesn't know about the language or the extension you're using, consider [contributing](/CONTRIBUTING.md) to Linguist by opening a pull request to add support for your language or extension.
+For everything else, you can use the [manual overrides](#overrides) feature to tell Linguist to include your files in the language statistics.

 ### There's a problem with the syntax highlighting of a file